Service protection API limits

 It is the responsibility of client applications to manage service protection API limit errors.
 Exactly how to manage this error depends on the nature of the application.

 Interactive client applications

-The service protection limits are high enough that users of an interactive client application should rarely encounter them during normal usage.
-However, if the client application allows for bulk operations, users might encounter them.
-Client application developers should be aware of how service protection API limits are enforced, and they should design the user interface (UI) to help reduce the potential for users to send extremely demanding requests to the server.
-However, they should still expect that service protection API limit errors might occur, and they should be prepared to handle those errors.
+The service protection limits are high enough that it should be rare for an individual using an interactive client application to encounter them during normal usage.
+However, it is possible if the client application allows for bulk operations.
+Client application developers should be aware of how service protection API limits are enforced and design the UI to reduce the potential for users to send extremely demanding requests to the server.
+But they should still expect that service protection API limit errors can occur and be prepared to handle them.

 Data integration applications